mph-/lcapy/doc/expressions.rst

 - `var` returns the underlying SymPy symbol representing the domain

-In addition, each expression has domain and quantity attributes, see :ref:`domainattributes` and :ref:`quantityattributes`.
+In addition, each expression has domain, quantity, and unit attributes, see :ref:`domainattributes`, :ref:`quantityattributes`, and :ref:`unitattributes`.

 .. _expressionsmethods: